Nepal Trek Info

 Nepal Trekking

-You don’t need to possess an exceptional physique or any great strength to enjoy trekking in Nepal.
-If you are in good health, physically fit and have a taste for outdoor life, you can join most of our treks.
-Some treks, however, are quite rigorous and involve climbing at high altitudes.
-Difficulties may be encountered on these treks because of the thin air at such elevations and the strenuous exertions required.
-It will be good if you try to find out as much as possible about Nepal’s customs especially about the particular trek that you have planned before arriving.
-It is always our pleasure to provide you information with updated facts.
+You don’t need an exceptional physique or great strength to enjoy trekking in Nepal.
+If you are in good health, reasonably fit, and have a taste for outdoor adventures, you can join most of our treks.
+Some treks, however, can be quite rigorous and involve climbing at high altitudes.
+Difficulties may be encountered due to thin air at such elevations and the strenuous nature of the treks.
+It’s beneficial to research Nepal’s customs and specifics about the trek you plan to undertake before arriving.
+We are always pleased to provide updated information and facts.

 Types of Trekking